-your hands are buzzing like bees.
+your hands are buzzing like bees in false defence.

 Your heart is sprinting a marathon.